Skip to main content

 Machine setup

-To work with the FAST monorepo you'll need Git, Node.js, Yarn, and Lerna setup on your machine.
+To work with the FAST monorepo you'll need Git, Node.js, and Npm setup on your machine.

 FAST uses Git as its source control system.
 If you haven't already installed it, you can download it here or if you prefer a GUI-based approach, try GitHub Desktop.